Skip to main content

 Your baby’s bowel habits are unpredictable for a number of reasons.
 Understanding what could be causing your little one’s constipation may help you come up with strategies for managing it.
 Talk to your pediatrician for guidance.

-Iron and constipation in babies
+Iron and Constipation in Babies

-• Boost good bacteria with prebiotics and probiotics.
 Prebiotics and probiotics can help establish a healthy gut microbiome, which can impact many bodily functions and potentially increase stool frequency.8

-• Get moving.
 Keeping your little one moving can help keep their bowels moving, too.
 Depending on your baby’s age, encourage crawling or walking, or roll them over from back to front.
 You can also try moving their legs by gently guiding their knees toward their stomach, one at a time, like they are riding a bike.

-• Give apple or pear juice.
 If your baby is at least a month old, a little apple or pear juice may help loosen stool.
 Check with your doctor first.

-• Try a formula designed to promote comfortable stools.
 Sometimes simple diet changes make all the difference.
 If your baby is using formula, ask your pediatrician if switching formulas could help.
 Enfamil® Reguline® has prebiotics to help promote good digestive health and comfortable poops and has all the same great nutrition as other Enfamil formulas.

 Don’t attempt to manage constipation medically on your own.
 Never give your baby laxatives, suppositories, or enemas unless instructed by your doctor.
 If you’re concerned about your baby’s stool pattern, check with your pediatrician for advice.